gloveboxes/Raspberry-Pi-Kubernetes-Cluster/raspisetup.md

 ## Step 7: Review Permissions

 From the File Manager review the permissions of your SSD storage.
-From the permisions tab of the mount point '/mnt/ssdrive1' then 'anyone' should have all permissions'.
+From the permissions tab of the mount point '/mnt/ssdrive1' then 'anyone' should have all permissions'.

 Alternatively from command line.